-163. How many different sets of lamps are there?
+167. How many different sets of lamps are there?
 Is there pinning first and then curing later?

 95% of UV-curable printers have only curing UV lamps.
 Only the Inca Spyder 150 and a few other innovative machines have a pinning lamp before the curing lamp.
+The Daytona has two normal UV lamps.